Clivern/Snippets/README.md

 $ ./bin/symlink.sh
 ```

-To show snippets avaiable, type `clivern-` in sublime IDE.
+To show all snippets available, type `clivern-` in sublime IDE.

 ## Versioning